 Then, as soon as you identify a candle that closes above the closing prices of the bullish hammer candle, you can enter a long trade (as you can see in the EUR/USD chart below).

 Fibonacci retracement levels are the ultimate indicator to detect critical support and resistance levels.
+By many opinion, every trader must learn how to use a Fibonacci retracament tool.
 Simply put, these levels are being widely used by many traders, which clearly makes them more significant than they otherwise would be.

 In the 30-minutes EUR/USD chart below, we used Fibonacci retracement levels to identify resistance and support points.
 Note that in our example, the lowest point of the bullish hammer is also the lowest support level of Fibonacci retracements.